joannapuno/page-layout-maker/README.md

 # Page Layout Maker (Feat.
 Grid)

 A little sandbox for creating page layouts using CSS tokens and grid components.

-🚧 Still under construction 🚧
+I created this simple demo to pitch an idea to our Design Systems team at that time.

 [Demo Link](https://page-layout-maker-rhinou52i-jpuno0909.vercel.app/)